Right Arrow

 • DMAIC (Define, Measure, Analyze, Improve, Control) represents the structured problem-solving methodology at the heart of Six Sigma, providing a systematic approach to process improvement through five distinct phases.

-• Video analytics refers to AI-powered software that automatically analyzes video streams to detect specific events, behaviors, or conditions without human monitoring, transforming passive cameras into active process monitors.
+• Video analytics refers to AI-powered software that automatically analyzes video streams to detect specific events, behaviors, or conditions without human monitoring, turning passive cameras into active process monitors.

 • Computer vision encompasses the underlying technology that enables machines to interpret and understand visual information from cameras, identifying patterns and anomalies that human observers might miss.

-• Edge computing allows video processing to occur directly at the camera or facility level, ensuring millisecond response times critical for real-time quality control without depending on cloud connectivity.
+• Edge computing allows video processing to occur directly at the camera or facility level, ensuring low-latency response times critical for real-time quality control without depending on cloud connectivity.

 • Standard Operating Procedures (SOPs) are the documented step-by-step instructions that ensure consistent process execution, which video analytics can now monitor and verify automatically across all shifts and locations.